cpo1964/selenium-lib/README.md

 - log4j2
 - maven 3

-<b>run all existing junit4 tests:</b>
+<b>Run all existing junit4 tests:</b>

 - open console window (windows command or linux shell)
 - navigate to root directory of this project
 - call: mvn test
 - or call: mvn test -Dbrowser=firefox -Dmandant=ooe -DtestEnvironment=prod

-if needed add additional proxy settings with your credentials: -Dproxy=yourProxyHost -DproxyUser=yourProxyUser -DproxyPass=yourProxyPassword
+If needed add additional proxy settings with your credentials:
+-Dproxy=yourProxyHost -DproxyUser=yourProxyUser -DproxyPass=yourProxyPassword

+There is no need to download any selenium browser driver - this is done like magic by the maven artifact io.github.bonigarcia.webdrivermanager
+The selenium drivers will be loaded at runtime automatically from: src/test/resources
+If you wish to define a different directory for the download of selenium browser drivers, then you can set the system property 'wdm.cachePath' as maven parameter, eg:
+-Dwdm.cachePath=src/test/MyDriverDir

 <b>Following sites will be tested by above mvn calls</b><br>